aaronzhang1234/small-scripts-that-I-use-sometimes/README.md

 ### Because why not.

 I had the soundtracks of video game To The Moon and Finding Paradise in the same directory, this was a quick way to sort them.

+## get_katawa.py

+### Probably one of the best video game soundtracks out there

+I had the urge to get Katawa's soundtrack into spotify

+## add_album_art.py
+### But looking at blank music files is boring

+Adds a specific picture into the music file.